 Sewerage System Design

 SIE provides sewerage system design for residential developments.
 SIE will also provide installation services using experienced contractors.
 All systems would be completed to meet and exceed the minimum system design requirements outlined in the BC Ministry or Health (MOH) Sewerage System Regulation (SSR), the Sewerage System Standard Practice Manual (SPM) and the Engineers and Geoscientists of BC Onsite Sewerage Systems Guidelines.

 Soil Management Planning (SMP)

 Following site decommissioning activities (i.e. UST removals, impact fills), soil stockpiles are often left to deal with at a later date.
 Provided the soil stockpiles are well maintained and the concentration levels moderate or less, this may not provide a high risk to the site.
 However, the material will need to be dealt with at some point, whether it has gone through remediation processes (i.e. bioremediation) or simply need the soil removed.
-SIE can provide soil sampling services that follow the guidelines outlined in the MOE Contaminated Sites Regulation (CSR).
+SIE can provide soil sampling services that follow the guidelines outlined in the ENV Contaminated Sites Regulation (CSR).
 SIE can also provide off-site disposal options and possibly further remediation techniques to complete remediation to the current CSR land use standards for the site.

 Waste Water – Permitting, Treatment and Discharge